Historia Mundum

 • Whigs: Mostly Puritans who supported the Exclusion Bills, seeking to remove James II from the line of succession, and who feared that, by favoring Catholics, the King would soon find himself subservient to the Pope.

-Charles II was vehemently opposed to preventing his brother from inheriting the Crown, and he became more and more authoritarian as a result of this.
+Charles II vehemently opposed preventing his brother from inheriting the Crown, and the succession dispute made his rule increasingly authoritarian.
 He oversaw the prosecution of many rivals and the seizure of their properties.
-Also, he intervened in the Judiciary by replacing judges and sheriffs at will, and by packing popular juries with his supporters, to ensure any convictions he wanted.
-However, the King passed away without leaving any descendants, besides his illegitimate offspring with mistresses, and James II acceded to the throne.
+He also intervened in the judiciary by replacing judges and sheriffs at will and packing juries with supporters to secure the convictions he wanted.
+The King died without legitimate descendants, and James II acceded to the throne.

 Glorious Revolution (1688)

-From 1685 onwards, James II held the English Crown and he mostly maintained the policies of his late brother: absolutism and the favoring of Catholics.
-At first, the new monarch enjoyed widespread support in England, Scotland and Ireland.
-This can be partly explained by the supposed political stability ensured by royal power, or by the fact that his presumptive heir was Mary II, wife of William of Orange, the Dutch monarch — and both of them were of Protestant faith.
+From 1685 onward, James II held the English Crown and mostly maintained his late brother’s policies: absolutism and the favoring of Catholics.
+At first, the new monarch enjoyed widespread support in England, Scotland, and Ireland.
+This support can be partly explained by the supposed political stability ensured by royal power and by the fact that his presumptive heir was Mary II, wife of William of Orange, the Dutch monarch; both were Protestant.

-However, James II conceived a child with his Catholic second wife.
-The newborn displaced Mary II in the line of succession and carried the risk of consolidating a Catholic dynasty in England.
-This was deemed unacceptable by the Protestants, and they ultimately rose in revolt.
+James II’s son with his Catholic second wife displaced Mary II in the line of succession and raised the prospect of a Catholic dynasty in England.
+Many Protestants deemed that outcome unacceptable and ultimately rose in revolt.

-The Glorious Revolution is called as such because it was relatively bloodless.
-While the Dutch fought a war against the French, William of Orange concluded that he needed actual English support — rather than neutrality.
-Yet James II was not willing to go that far, and the Dutch monarch began to harbor reservations about him.
+The Glorious Revolution is so called because it was relatively bloodless.
+While the Dutch fought a war against the French, William of Orange concluded that he needed active English support rather than neutrality.
+James II was unwilling to go that far, and the Dutch monarch began to distrust him.
 His concern was the possibility of facing an Anglo-French alliance, even though he was assured that such an arrangement would not prosper.
-In order to forestall a potential English military initiative and to protect English Protestants, the Dutch mounted an invasion of England in November 1688.
+To forestall a potential English military initiative and protect English Protestants, the Dutch mounted an invasion of England in November 1688.

 This is a vibrant historical painting depicting the landing of William of Orange in England.
 The scene is bustling with activity and set against a backdrop of a cloudy sky and distant cliffs.
 Multiple sailing ships adorned with flags are anchored near the shore.
 In the foreground, a prominent boat filled with soldiers and a flag bearing a coat of arms approaches the beach.
 Other small boats are also making their way to land.
 Figures onshore, some on horseback, are actively welcoming the newcomers.
 The choppy waters of the sea and the dynamic poses of the people suggest the urgency and importance of the event.
 The artwork captures a significant moment with a sense of movement and anticipation.